RichardXiao13/Raytracer/README.md

 # BVH Construction Results Using Binned SAH with 1 Thread and 10 Buckets and Flattening; Construction has O(NlogN)

-    Takes < 0.00 seconds on suzanne.obj; 968 objects; 28.4 MB memory used.
+    Takes < 0.00 seconds on suzanne.obj; 968 objects; 25.4 MB memory used.

-    Takes 0.01 seconds on teapot.obj; 2256 objects; 30.2 MB memory used.
+    Takes 0.01 seconds on teapot.obj; 2256 objects; 25.8 MB memory used.

-    Takes 0.01 seconds on cow.obj; 5804 objects; 41.6 MB memory used.
+    Takes 0.01 seconds on cow.obj; 5804 objects; 26.8 MB memory used.

-    Takes 0.11 seconds on bunny.obj; 69451 objects; 243.3 MB memory used.
+    Takes 0.11 seconds on bunny.obj; 69451 objects; 43.4 MB memory used.

-    Takes 0.16 seconds on lucy.obj; 99970 objects; 338.2 MB memory used.
+    Takes 0.16 seconds on lucy.obj; 99970 objects; 52.5 MB memory used.

-    Takes 1.66 seconds on dragon.obj; 871414 objects; 2.68 GB memory used.
+    Takes 1.66 seconds on dragon.obj; 871414 objects; 230.9 MB memory used.

+    Takes 14.94 seconds on dragon.obj; 7219045 objects; 1.77 GB memory used.

 # Bottlenecks